marsolla/Raspberry-APRS-Weather-Submit/README.md

 # raspi-aprs-weather-submit for Raspberry Pi - ARM Platform.

-This code was inpired/copied from https://github.com/rhymeswithmogul/aprs-weather-submit and adapted to run over Raspberry Pi ARM Plataform.
+This code was inspired/copied from https://github.com/rhymeswithmogul/aprs-weather-submit and adapted to run on the Raspberry Pi ARM platform.

+This is a repository with small adaptations to run on Raspberry Pi - ARM Platform, among the changes are:
+* Changing the return code comparison of the arguments menu in the getopt_long main.c function (return 255 instead of -1);
+* Safe use of the strncat function calculating the buffer value without overflow (aprs-wx.c);
+* Removed temperature field from packet header and moved to weather data field;
+* Adjusted Agent Suppression Option logic;
+* APRS_IS, no longer optional - #define HAVE_APRSIS_SUPPORT 1 forever;

 ## Legal Notices